joshcanhelp/josh-to-11/input/symlinked/posts/2008-04-27-on-demand-publishing-web-options-and-resources.md

 ---
-title: "On-Demand and Web Publishing Resources"
+title: On-Demand and Web Publishing Resources
-excerpt: "I'm looking into a low-cost method for getting a book published and available on-line so I thought I would share what I found while combing through the web."
+excerpt: I'm looking into a low-cost method for getting a book published and available on-line so I thought I would share what I found while combing through the web.
-modified: 2016-04-01 03:49:49
+modified: 2016-04-01T03:49:49.000Z
+wpid: 17
-tags: ["Writing + Publishing"]
+tags:
+  - Writing + Publishing
 featured_img: /_images/2008/04/books.jpg
-wpid: 17
 ---

 I’m looking into a low-cost method for getting a book published and available on-line so I thought I would share what I found while combing through the web.